plone/documentation/docs/backend/upgrading/migrate-to-volto.md

     In Volto adding Collections is disabled by default.
     Instead folderish pages with listing blocks are used.
     This step turns all collections into folderish pages.
-    The criteria of the collection are uses to configure a listing block in that page.
+    The criteria of the collection are used to configure a listing block in that page.

-It is recommended to use the default settings, but you can choose to skip some of the migration steps in the form.
+It is recommended to use the default settings, but you can choose to skip some migration steps in the form.

 ```{note}
 If you are migrating an existing site to Plone 6 using [{py:mod}`collective.exportimport`](https://pypi.org/project/collective.exportimport) and want to use Volto in the new site, then you do not need to use the form `@@migrate_to_volto`.